turingschool/md_launch_curriculum/Mod1/Lessons/Week4/UnitTestingI.md

 ![Failing Test](/Mod1/Images/Week4/FailingTest.png)

 Now, we can see that our test did not pass because what we _expected_ (`"ARCHIE"`) was not what we _actually_ got (`"Archie"`).
-This failure means that our User class is sytactically correct (our program didn't crash), but is not behaving as expected.
+This failure means that our User class is syntactically correct (our program didn't crash), but is not behaving as expected.

 Let's revert this test back to the passing version, and write some more tests!

 ### Writing additional tests

 We've tested that our user gets created with a Name, and an empty List of Tweets.
-Now, lets confirm that we can set and retrieve their Username.
+Now, let's confirm that we can set and retrieve their Username.

 ![Username Test](/Mod1/Images/Week4/UsernameTest.png)